kristofvarszegi/recursivefilter/README.md

 # TODO

-* Texture mem for input
+* Merge transpose into step5
 * Use intrinsic functions for calculations
 * Template so you can unroll the loops
 * Pad global memory
+* Coeff pows to constant memory
+* Coeff pows by mult-aggreg
+* cudaHostMalloc() for pinned area
+* Texture mem for input
 * Switch to half precision
 * Don't calculate last row/col of aggreg values (unused)